 While seaform is a tint of green, its associations are somewhat different.
 Lighter tints of green are found in nature, however they’re far less common.
 Lighter tints can be found in more tropical locations, for example clear water, along with lighter tints of blue.
 Some flowers strongly resemble the color, such as the green pastel rose.
 Seafoam green is more associated with cleanliness and freshness, the sort of green that you will find in the health and medical professions, perhaps a dental surgery.

-This is a theory of the personality of those that like seafoam green, they may use it in artistic endeavors, interior design and perhaps even wear it.
+This is a personality hypothesis for those that like seafoam green, they may use it in artistic endeavors, interior design and perhaps even wear it.
 If someone was to like it, it could suggest a desire for being clean themselves, or wanting things clean.
 This is often due to a desire for perfectionism and purity, this is often connected to obsessive compulsive traits and desires.
 They may also be sensitive to the idea of disease and viruses and general contamination.

 It may also suggest a desire for uniqueness, which comes from a unique type of mind.
 This is a mind that naturally sees and looks for patterns between things.
 They are likely to be open minded and creative in temperament.